Dark energy constraints in light of theoretical priors: Conclusions

-\item Finally, we considered the interplay of the constraints on the background and perturbation dynamics for various classes of EFTDE theories more generally.
-Interestingly, for theories with two functional degrees of freedom $\{\alpha_B, \alpha_M\}$ describing the perturbations, the constraints on the background and perturbations are largely independent.
-This implies that obtaining constraints on the perturbations while e.g. imposing a fixed $\Lambda{}$CDM background, while simplifying the computation of such constraints, generally does not lead to significant biasing of the result when compared with marginalising over different backgrounds.
-However, for theories with only one functional degree of freedom for the perturbations -- as discussed in the context of gravitational wave priors -- the parametrisation of the perturbations can effectively place a strong theoretical prior on the background dynamics due to the gradient stability condition, which in turn yields narrower posteriors on the parameters $\{w_0, w_a\}$ describing the background expansion.
+\item \togglered{Finally, we considered the interplay of the constraints on the background and perturbation dynamics for various classes of EFTDE theories more generally.
+The gradient stability condition in EFTDE theories couples the background and perturbations.
+We find that the impact of the choice of model for the background expansion on the constraints on perturbations is relatively small, however the impact of the choice of the model for the perturbations on the constraints on the expansion history is significant.
+For theories with only one functional degree of freedom for the perturbations -- as discussed in the context of gravitational wave priors and shift symmetry -- the theoretical prior on $\wzwa$ is very strong and prevents significant deviations from $\Lambda{}$CDM in their posteriors.
+For theories with two functional degrees of freedom $\{\alpha_B, \alpha_M\}$ describing the perturbations, the theoretical prior on $\wzwa$ is weaker, however, these theories are still unable to reproduce the strong deviations from $\Lambda{}$CDM that are seen without any theoretical priors from the combination of DESI DR2 BAO, Pantheon+ supernovae, and Planck CMB data.}

 \end{itemize}

 The work presented here suggests a number of natural next steps in improving the understanding of theoretical priors and of their effect on observational constraints.
 The datasets used here, while being very powerful as a result of combining probes of clustering, lensing and cross-correlations, can be complemented by other recent data sets and cosmological probes of gravity.
 It would be worthwhile to extend our observational analyses to incorporate further recent datasets, such as Planck PR4 \cite{Tristram:2023haj}, ACT DR6 \cite{ACT:2025fju}, and SPT-3G \cite{SPT-3G:2025bzu} for the CMB, and DES \cite{DES:2021wwk,DES:2022ccp} and DESI \cite{DESI:2024mwx,DESI:2025fii,DESI:2025zgx,Ishak:2024jhs} for galaxy clustering.
 Similarly, it will be intriguing to see what additional constraints the upcoming Euclid mission can place, see e.g. \cite{Euclid:2025tpw}.
 In a similar vein, it would also be very useful to add a weak lensing dataset to the analysis, in order to further pin down $\St$ and mitigate the degeneracy between $\mSt$ and $A_L$.